lwhela12/ghac-survey/VERCEL_DEPLOYMENT.md

 2. Import your Git repository
 3. Vercel will auto-detect the configuration from `vercel.json`

+The root `npm run build` script only builds the backend (`npm run build:backend`).
+Vercel's `vercel.json` handles the frontend build with `cd frontend && npm install && npm run build`.
+If you deploy the frontend using another provider, override its build command accordingly.

 ### 4. Configure Environment Variables

 In Vercel Dashboard > Settings > Environment Variables, add: